joeldipops/StealthJrpg/README.md

 # Stats
 ## PC Stats
 ### Willpower
-Essentially HP, but can be used to pay for skills as well.
+Essentially HP, but can be used to pay for skills when you are out of Stamina

+### Stamina
+Used to pay for skills.
+Gradually regenerates.

 ## Enemy Stats
 ### Suspicion